NSC 101 Naval Orientation (2 Credits)

 Study of basic military formations, drill movements, commands, customs, courtesies, honors, and inspections including lectures and discussions on a variety of subjects.

-NSC 312 Naval Laboratory Vi (1 Credits)
+NSC 312 Naval Laboratory VI (1 Credits)

 Study of basic military formations, drill movements, commands, customs, courtesies, honors, and inspections including lectures and discussions on a variety of subjects.

-NSC 401 Leadership & Management I (3 Credits)
+NSC 401 Leadership & Management (3 Credits)

 Development of effective managerial and leadership competence through functional, behavioral, and situational approaches.
 Focus on the officer-manager as an organizational decision maker and leader.